 Have you had React 2 Red training?
-If so refresh your memory or find out more about pressure area prevention
+Refresh your memory or find out more about pressure area prevention: www.reactto.co.uk

-H - Help with walking transferring, or toileting more than usual
+Help with walking, transferring, or toileting more than usual

-- You may notice the client has "Gone off legs".
-This usually refers to older people who were previously mobile and active, having a sudden deterioration in their mobility. - It may be a sign of acute illness such as UTI, dehydration, malnutrition, chest infection
+- You may notice the client has "Gone off their legs".
+This usually refers to people who were previously mobile and active, having a sudden deterioration in their mobility. - It may be a sign of acute illness such as UTI, dehydration, malnutrition, chest infection/Pneumonia